awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-schema.md

 [properties](#props)
 An object whose values you specify that are used in the `StartSession` API operation\.
 For Session documents that are used for `InteractiveCommands` sessions, the properties object includes the commands to run on the operating systems you specify\.
 For more information, see [Restrict access to commands in a session](session-manager-restrict-command-access.md)\.
 For Session documents that are used for `Port` sessions, the properties object contains the port number where traffic should be redirected to\.
-For an example, see the `Port` type Session document example below\.
+For an example, see the `Port` type Session document example later in this topic\.
 Type: StringMap
 Required: No